Constitution of the Civic Commonwealth

 Preamble

-We establish this Constitution to preserve constitutional liberty, lawful Personhood, democratic legitimacy, civic sovereignty, constitutional accountability, and protection from Domination.
+We congregate, confer, and concur to preserve constitutional liberty, lawful Personhood, democratic legitimacy, civic sovereignty, constitutional accountability, and protection from Domination.

 This Constitution exists to protect all persons from tyrannical government, arbitrary authority, coercive domination, unlawful concentrations of power, and majoritarian oppression inconsistent with this Constitution.